Welcome to our website – here you will find information about our LL.M. programs.

 The Office of International Graduate Law Programs is committed to assisting all prospective students with their inquiries and the application process.
 So if you have any questions, please e-mail us at email@example.com.
 We love having visitors, so if you plan to be in Miami, please let us know.

 We are located on the third floor of the law school behind the fountain in Suite A316.
+If you are planning to stop by our office, we strongly recommend making an appointment ahead of time by contacting us at the email or phone number listed below.

 University of Miami School of Law